IBM-Cloud/ansible-collection-ibm/docs/ibm_dl_provider_gateway.rst

 Parameters
 ----------

+  bgp_cer_cidr (False, str, None)
+    BGP customer edge router CIDR

-  port (True, str, None)
+  bgp_ibm_cidr (False, str, None)
-    (Required for new resource) Gateway port
+    BGP IBM CIDR

   name (True, str, None)
     (Required for new resource) The unique user-defined name for this gateway

+  vlan (False, int, None)
+    VLAN allocated for this gateway

   tags (False, list, None)
     Tags for the direct link gateway

+  bgp_asn (True, int, None)
+    (Required for new resource) BGP ASN

-  bgp_ibm_cidr (False, str, None)
+  port (True, str, None)
-    BGP IBM CIDR
+    (Required for new resource) Gateway port

+  speed_mbps (True, int, None)
+    (Required for new resource) Gateway speed in megabits per second

   customer_account_id (True, str, None)
     (Required for new resource) Customer IBM Cloud account ID for the new gateway.
 A gateway object containing the pending create request will become available in the specified account.

-  speed_mbps (True, int, None)
-    (Required for new resource) Gateway speed in megabits per second

-  bgp_cer_cidr (False, str, None)
-    BGP customer edge router CIDR

-  bgp_asn (True, int, None)
-    (Required for new resource) BGP ASN

   id (False, str, None)